-As of December 31, 2015 a total of 3,322,763 options remained outstanding under the Option Plan and 5,168,629 rights remained outstanding under the Performance Rights Plan (together representing approximately 1.407% of the issued and outstanding Common Shares on a non-diluted basis as of December 31, 2015).
+As of May 19, 2017, a total of 1,728,060 options remained outstanding under the Option Plan, 9,975,676 rights remained outstanding under the Performance Rights Plan, 27,439 options remained outstanding under the Pacific Rim Incentive Stock Option Plan, and 1,881,419 options remained outstanding under the Romarco Replacement Stock Option Plan.
+Together, they represent approximately 2.2% of the issued and outstanding Common Shares on a non-diluted basis).

-As of May 3, 2016, an aggregate of 608,514,336 Common Shares of the Company were issued and outstanding, 5% of which is 30,425,717 Common Shares of the Company which would be available for issue under all of the Company's current incentive plans.
+As of May 19, 2017, an aggregate of 614,470,373 Common Shares of the Company were issued and outstanding, 5% of which is 30,723,518 Common Shares of the Company which would be available for issue under all of the Company's current incentive plans.

-Accordingly, a total of 21,934,325 rights remain available for grant under the Performance Rights Plan, being the only operating equity incentive plan as at the date of this Circular (representing approximately 3.605% of the issued and outstanding Common Shares on a non-diluted basis as of the date hereof).
+Accordingly, a total of 17,113,924 rights remain available for grant under the Performance Rights Plan, being the only operating equity incentive plan as at the date of this Circular (representing approximately 2.8% of the issued and outstanding Common Shares on a non-diluted basis as of the date hereof).